Morphonodepredictivemodel/morphonode/README.md

 &nbsp;

-## Install the latest release from source package
+## Install the latest release from the source package

 The latest stable release is the **morphonode version 1.0.0**.
 You can download this and older versions from the "Releases" panel of this website.
 The zip or tar.gz package can be installed (from the home directory) in **R** with: